 The landscapes that define a stay with Basecamp Resorts; wide valleys, dense forests, uninterrupted mountain views, are part of something much bigger.

 They’re part of one of the most important conservation regions in the world.
-This Yellowstone to Yukon partnership helps ensure these landscapes remain connected, resilient, and capable of supporting wildlife long-term.
+This Yellowstone to Yukon partnership helps ensure these landscapes remain connected, resilient, and able to support wildlife long-term.

 Their focus is simple, but critical: keep landscapes connected so wildlife and ecosystems can continue to thrive.